This post may contain affiliate links.

 Too much nitrogen in the soil can cause problems such as:

 With a little effort, you can easily increase the nitrogen levels in your garden soil and create a lush, healthy environment for your plants to thrive!
-By using natural methods, you can avoid the potential risks associated with commercial fertilizers.
+Using natural methods, you can avoid the potential risks of commercial fertilizers.

 Carrie Williams Howe is an educational leader by day and an aspiring homesteader by night and weekend.
 She lives on a small homestead in Vermont with her husband, two children, and a rambunctious border collie.
 She blogs about her family's homestead life at The Happy Hive.